SolamateanTehCoder/SolamateanTehCoder/README.md

-# Yo!
-Welcome 👋
+# Hi 👋

-You know my name, now check out my code.
+You know my name, so I ain't gonna bother.
-Here’s where I drop all my random projects, hacks, and experiments.
-If it works, it ships 😎

 ---